paulcacheux/distrib-re-benchmark/README.md

 in each of the subdirectories:
 - `previous` for the previous state
 - `pr` for the state from the PR branch

+Runs are also made in this [Github Actions workflow](https://github.com/paulcacheux/distrib-re-benchmark/actions/workflows/benchmark.yaml)